Lumi-supercomputer/LUMI-training-materials/docs/ai-20260611/index.md

 ### During the course

+Not relevant anymore as the course has ended.

+<!--
 More information will follow at the start of the course.

-<!--
 If you have an active project on LUMI, you should be able to make the exercises in that project (i.e., store the files in your own project, but use the course project for running).
 That way you're guaranteed access to your work for the duration of your project.